What Is Oral Sedation?

 - General dental anxiety

-- Belonephobia (fear of needs and sharp instruments)
+- Belonephobia (fear of needles)

 - Previous dental trauma